Hattori Hanzō: Legacy

 To this day, artefacts of Hanzō's legacy remain.
 Tokyo Imperial Palace (formerly the shōguns palace) still has a gate called Hanzō's Gate (Hanzōmon), and the Hanzōmon subway line which runs from Hanzōmon Station in central Tokyo to the southwestern suburbs is named after the gate, where his house was once located.
 The neighbourhood outside Hanzō's Gate is known as Wakaba, but before 1943 was named Iga-chō ("Iga Town").
-Hanzō's remains now rest in the Sainen-ji temple cemetery in Yotsuya, Tokyo.
-The temple also holds his favourite spear and ceremonial battle helmet.
-The spear, originally 14 shaku (424 cm) long, 7.5 kg in weight, and given to him by Ieyasu, was donated to the temple by Hanzō as a votive offering, but was damaged during the bombing of Tokyo in 1945.
-Some of his other belongings are still in relatively good condition and can be viewed, but most other weapons, armour, and letters of commendation were lost due to a fire in Edo castle in 1606 that burned down his former quarters, the removal of his son from military command, and the chaos of the Siege of Osaka.

-Modern and popular culture
+Popular culture

-As a vassal of Tokugawa Ieyasu, Hanzō was more popularly known in modern era as archetypical ninja figure and is featured in many fictional works.
-However, Hanzō was not featured in the first ninja boom of the Taishō era (1912-1926), as during that era, the ninja archetype figure in fictional works were more dominated by Sarutobi Sasuke and Kirigakure Saizō.
-Hanzō only started to gain his acknowledgement as legendary ninja in fictional works in the 1950s in various mediums such as novels, manga, anime, Japanese television drama, movies, and theatre of Japan.
-Important works in the process of creating "Ninja Hattori Hanzo" reputation include Shibata Renzaburo's "Akai Kageboshi" (1960) and Yamada Futaro's short story "Ninja Hattori Hanzo" (1964).
-The former portrays Hanzō as a central character who is deeply involved with the protagonist and runs through the story.
-The latter is a work that shows that "Hattori Hanzo" does not refer to a specific person, but is a name that is passed down.
+Despite historically having been a vassal of Tokugawa Ieyasu, Hanzō is more widely known in the modern era as an archetypical ninja figure, and appears in many fictional works.
+However, Hanzō was not featured in the first ninja boom of the Taishō era (1912–1926), which was dominated by characters such as Sarutobi Sasuke and Kirigakure Saizō.
+Hanzō started to gain his reputation as a legendary ninja in fictional works in the 1950s in various mediums such as novels, manga, anime, Japanese television drama, movies, and Japanese theatre.
+Important works in the process of creating the "Ninja Hattori Hanzō" myth include Renzaburō Shibata's Akai Kageboshi (1960) and Futaro Yamada's short story "Ninja Hattori Hanzō" (1964).
+The former portrays Hanzō as a central character who is deeply involved with the protagonist and appears throughout the story.
+The latter reinvents "Hattori Hanzō" as a name that is passed down, rather than referring to a specific person.
+Quentin Tarantino's 2003 film Kill Bill also contributed to his status as a legendary swordsmith.